VJAI/Story_For_Next_Movie/The_Mask_Man.md

 Victor left the place with Jade's mobile.

 The Mask Man got angry.
 A human hunt him?
 I'm the hunter and you are the hunt.
 He knows from the time he was a boy he was way more smarter than the fellow children.
 He never considered himself same as them.
 He thinks always they are way lower than him in the food chain.
 How he can challenge himself?
-It triggered his self esteem.
+His voice ringing in his brain making him more angry.
 He remembers how he hunted each of the people.
+It didn't take much time for him to hack the hospital systems and for every blood sample it was easy to get the person's address.
+All these social media and the internet they leak lot about each people.
+You just put a nice profile pic and send a friend request they accept it.
+You can easily know their interests, location and more.
+What more a predator wants?
+He remembers the trap he set for each one and how easy to hunt them.
+This thing vows he hunt me... nope.. i'll hunt him.

+On that night, the Mask Man broke to the lab and stole all the blood samples.

+## The Chase

+Victor is not happy.
+He should have warned the lab.
+It's late Jade got the samples.
+It may not be Jade who knows his real name.
+He faked everything.
+Where he really lives?
+He is good at many things.
+Good at hacking.
+Good at faking.
+Good at alluring people.
+How we can find him?
+He knows now for why he hunt the people.
+Bone marrow.
+It's missing in each of the victim.
+Victor already asked Martin to search bio profile of the missing samples with the victims.
+May be we can watch closely the people that got matched and trap the guy?
+I'm tired and I need some rest.

+It was about mid night.